shijiltv/CS-VTU-Lab-Manual/VTU/Sem7/WP_Lab/WP_Lab.md

 ### Screenshot:

 ![output_1](8.png)

-## Program 9: Write a PHP program to store current date-time in a COOKIE and display the ‘Last visited on’ date-time on the web page upon reopening of the same page.
+<DIV style='page-break-after:always'></DIV>## Program 9: Write a PHP program to store current date-time in a COOKIE and display the ‘Last visited on’ date-time on the web page upon reopening of the same page.
 ***

 ### Tags used: